KatarinaKelsey/Antigone_Notes/README.md

 ### Usage guidelines

-The contents of this repository are published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
-The images and text are published as they are and the author does not offer any warranties.
+All contents of this repository can be used individually or together to develop new editions of the work, or to develop new works.
+The repository is published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+The contents are published as they are and the author does not offer any warranties.

 Please provide attribution both to [Katarina Kelsey](https://www.katarinakelsey.co.uk) and [AMBruno](http://www.ambruno.co.uk/) when using any of the data in this repository.